WhatAboutMyStar/WhatAboutMyStar.github.io/index.md

 -->

 ## About Me
-Graduated from Central China Normal University (CCNU) with CS double degree in Huazhong University of Science and Technology (HUST),  I am currently a master student majored Signal and Information Processing at Shaanxi Normal University
+Graduated from Central China Normal University (CCNU) with CS double degree in Huazhong University of Science and Technology (HUST),  I am currently a master student majored Signal and Information Processing at Shaanxi Normal University.

 ### Email: